 Land use change risk

 We used a global land systems map for the year 2000 (Eitelberg et al., 2016; van Asselen and Verburg, 2012) and a global land systems change model (CLUMondo) (van Asselen and Verburg, 2013) to examine land-use change in focal areas for the individual targets and areas of overlap.
 Spatially explicit land-use change models are important tools to analyze potential land-use trajectories for ecological analysis (e.g. Jetz et al., 2007; LaSorte et al., 2017) and provide information to evaluate policy options.
-The CLUMondo model simulates land-use change at an approximately 9.3 x 9.3 km spatial resolution based on regional demands for goods and resources dependent on factors that promote or constrain land conversion.Changes in land-use are simulated using empirically quantified relations between land systems, biophysical location and socio-economic factors, in combination with dynamic modeling of competition between different land systems.
+The CLUMondo model simulates land-use change at an approximately 9.3 x 9.3 km spatial resolution based on regional demands for goods and resources dependent on factors that promote or constrain land conversion.
+The modelling approach goes beyond other global land-use models by distinguishing land systems that combine land cover with indicators of land use.
+This way we are able to distinguish more realistically the mosaics of land use that are relevant to biodiversity.
+Changes in land-use are simulated using empirically quantified relations between land systems, biophysical location and socio-economic factors, in combination with dynamic modeling of competition between different land systems.
 Model outputs are based on a land systems classification representing combinations of land cover, land use intensity and livestock presence.
 While the land systems classification in the CLUMondo model includes 17 categories, we aggregated these into six categories for further analysis: (1) forest and mosaic forest-grassland, (2) mosaic forest-cropland, (3) peri-urban and villages (hereafter peri-urban), (4) urban, (5) grassland-bare, (6) cropland or mosaic cropland-grassland (Table S3).
 The majority of the species considered in our analysis are associated with wooded habitats but many use secondary habitat types including mosaic forest-agriculture and peri-urban landscapes.
 Open cropland, grassland and bare land cover, in contrast, are likely to contain little to no suitable habitat for these species.

-We used the CLUMondo model to simulate land system change for three shared socioeconomic pathway (SSP) scenarios, which allow us to compare the change in land cover between 2000 and 2050 for each scenario.
+We used the CLUMondo model to simulate land system change for three shared socioeconomic pathway (SSP) scenarios, which allow us to compare the predicted change in land cover between 2000 and 2050 for each scenario.
 In implementing the three SSP scenarios, model settings are according to the SSP narratives (O’Neill et al., 2014) while demand for agricultural commodities and livestock are derived from assessments with the integrated assessment model IMAGE (Stehfest et al., 2014) at the level of world regions.
-Climate change is taken into account by incorporating change in temperate and precipitation drivers and in suitability for cropland conversion.
+Climate change is taken into account by incorporating change in temperature and precipitation drivers and in suitability for cropland conversion.
 Data used to determine the influence of climate change in CLUMondo was obtained from the Worldclim database (Hijmans et al. 2005) and the FAO’s database on Global Agro-Ecological Zones (IIASA/FAO 2012).
 Climate change radiative forcing is projected to be approximately 6W/m2 by 2100 for the three SSPs, which, by 2050 is equivalent to the RCP 4.5 and RCP 6 scenarios, or the SRES B1 scenario (IPCC 2014).